Gas-Phase Sono-Photonics

 Introduction

 Over the past decades, modern photonics has evolved from a niche activity to a field of utmost scientific and economic importance.
 Strikingly, photonic devices ranging from lenses and fibres to complex machines such as lasers and microscopes rely almost exclusively on tailored interactions of light with solid matter.
+This fundamental principle imposes constraints, limiting e.g. the wavelength range of photonic devices due to absorption and the optical power due to damage.

 In a ground-breaking effort, we recently opened up an entirely new route to transfer photonic methods from solids to the gas phase: using intense ultrasound (sono) waves, gases can be tailored to enable light control.
+Building on this pioneering work, I will consolidate a new research field: Gas-Phase Sono-Photonics.

-- Simple light deflection in density-modulated gases
+1. Simple light deflection in density-modulated gases.

 Gas-phase light deflectors will enable innovative ultrafast optical switches to modulate, sample, and stack laser pulses approaching the terawatt regime.
 Sono-photonic fibres will enable a whole new field for guided optical wave control, complementing established wave-guiding concepts.

-New Opportunities for Light Control
+Opportunities for Innovation

-Moreover, by providing a direct link between advanced optics and electronics mediated by gas phase acoustics, sono-photonic methods will open up new degrees of freedom for light control including adaptive control schemes leveraged by intelligent optimisation routines.
+Moreover, by providing a direct link between advanced optics and electronics mediated by gas phase acoustics, sono-photonic methods will open up new degrees of freedom for light control, including adaptive control schemes leveraged by intelligent optimisation routines.

 Conclusion